 - What would be the best-case scenario in this situation?

 Use these questions as a model, but make them your own.
 Use your own words to reinvent the questions above, or to create new ones specific to your client and what you already know about your client’s situation.

 Really listen to your clients’ responses and engage with them where they are.
 Be wary of asking too many questions in rapid fire succession.
 It’s a conversation, not an interrogation.

 Finally, don’t rigidly stick to a script.
 If a client offers info you want to know more about or that seems particularly important to the client, follow that conversation through.
 I think you’ll be pleased with what you discover.

 Why master the art of question-asking?By mastering the art of question-asking, you’ll put yourself in the advantaged position of being able to build stronger relationships with clients, make better recommendations, and close deals faster than before.

-The ability to ask thought-provoking questions is a critical one for sales pros, especially in complex or consultative sales environments.
-Luckily, it's a skill that can be learned and is taught in our Sales Readiness Training Programs.
-If you're interested in readying your sales team for today's sales challenges and moments of truth, browse our Sales Readiness Training Programs today.
+The ability to ask thought-provoking questions is a critical one for sales pros, especially in complex sales environments or during consultative conversations.
+Luckily, it’s a skill that can be learned and is taught in our Influencing Skills Training Workshops.